Trouble persuading yourself to do the things you should do or would like to do.

-Lazy people simply don’t do anything and are just fine with it.
-Procrastinators have the desire to actually do something but can’t force themselves to start.
-They truly want to fulfill their obligations but just can’t figure out how.
+Lazy people, simply don’t do anything and are just fine with it.
+Procrastinators, on the other hand, have the desire to actually do something but can’t force themselves to start.

 It's a good idea to start using the word procrastination instead of using the terms laziness or putting things off.
-It provides a much more accurate description of your situation, because only by giving the right name to your problem can you begin working on it.
+It provides a much more accurate description of your situation.
+Only by giving the right name to your problem can you begin working on it.

 Video: What is procrastination and why fight it?

 You can learn as much as you want about self-discipline, motivation, planning and time management, but unless you make what you learn part of your daily routine, your habits, your thinking patterns and your mental models, it will be only useless information stored in your memory without ever helping you.

 Any book, article or video can give you tools, but it is up to you to actually use them.